 As the second-most populous country of Africa, Ethiopia is a multilingual and multi-ethnic society, and its capital is considered to be the "political capital of Africa."

 The government is currently working towards developing tourism for Ethiopia through a number of initiatives.
-National parks and historic sites are some of the main sources of attraction for visitors, and ecotourism is beginning to gain popularity as well.
+National parks and historic sites are some of the main sources of attraction for visitors, and ecotourism is beginning to gain popularity as well it and it currently has a population of 93,877,025.